Instructions for Completing the

 Average starting salary for graduates.

 The school should estimate the potential annual starting salary (in thousands) of a student who has graduated from the program and has received employment in the trained field.
+This field must be greater than 0.

 Licensure or Certification Examination is required for Employment (yes/no).
 Certain states may require graduates of some programs, such as cosmetology or massage therapy, to obtain a license prior to beginning employment.
 If licensure is required, please answer yes and remember to complete the Licensure / Certification Examination Pass Rates Chart when preparing a Graduation and Employment Chart for these programs.